Opportunities and Limitations in Broadband Sensing: Quadratic scaling of IQFI

-By linearity of the derivative we can constrain the derivative of the Trotterized evolution to be close to the actual derivative.
-Using $U(t)$ to refer to the continuous time protocol, and $\hat{\epsilon}''(t)$ to refer to the error between the $\partial_B(U(t))$ and $\partial_B(U'(t))$, we see from Eq.~(\ref{eq:pure_qfi_bound}),
+We can Trotterize this evolution into a discrete sequence \cite{poulin2011quantum} like those considered in proving Eq.~(\ref{eq:discrete-bound}).
+Then, by linearity of the derivative we can constrain the derivative of the Trotterized evolution to be close to the actual derivative.
+Using $U(t)$ to refer to the continuous time protocol, and $\hat{\epsilon}''(t) = \partial_BU(t) - \partial_BU'(t)$, we see from Eq.~(\ref{eq:pure_qfi_bound}),

-where we've used $J_d(\omega)$ to denote the QFI of the protocol given by $U'(t)$.
-We can bound the integral of these terms by splitting the integral into two parts, one up to a frequency $\Omega$ and bounding by a constant, and the second by considering the explicit form of the Trotter error presented in \cite{Huyghebaert1990}, and expanding in $1/\omega$.
-Ultimately, as show in Appendix~\ref{app:upperbound}, this gives a bound of
+where we have used $J_d(\omega)$ to denote the QFI of the protocol given by $U'(t)$.
+As we show in Appendix~\ref{app:gen_proof}, this gives a bound of

-where $||G||$ is maximum spectral norm of the control, ${\rm max}_{t\leq T}||G(t)||$ and $c$ and $\epsilon$ are functions that control the error in approximating the IQFI of the continuous protocol by the IQFI of the Trotterization.
-This proves that $K(T) \in \mathcal{O}(T^2)$.
+where $||G||$ is maximum spectral norm of the control, ${\rm max}_{t\leq T}||G(t)||$ and $\alpha$ is a function that controls the error in approximating the IQFI of the continuous protocol by the IQFI of the Trotterization.
+Crucially it does not depend on $T$.
+This proves that $K(T)$ scales at most quadratically in time.
 Thus, our examples with quadratic scaling are asymptotically optimal in the amount of IQFI they accumulate.
+This bound can be extended to consider both entangled probes and separable probes as shown in Appendix~\ref{sec:gen_proof}, and thus establishes a fundamental limit on the broadband sensitivity of detectors.